openvstorage/ovs-documentation/Administration/usingthegui/administration.md

 #### <a name="domains"></a>Domains
 The Domains functionality allows to group Storage Routers together and allows to configure the DTL and MDS (MetaDataServer) based upon this grouping.
 This allows to make sure that when there is a site disaster, the data in the DTL is safeguarded to prevent dataloss.

-To add a new domain or assign a Backend to a domain, see the [Backend overview page](backends.md).
+To add a new domain or assign a Backend to a domain, see the [Backend detail page](backends.md).
 To add a new domain or assign a Storage Router to a domain, see the [Storage Router overview page](storagerouters.md).

 #### User Management